oskarnoor/ohksoojus-pumba-juhtimine/README.md

 3. Answer the 2 questions (what is the ip to turn off and on the pump)
 4. Keep the programm running and let it do it's work

-**Note the programm's questions are in Estonian, so you may want to use a translateor**
+**Note the programm's questions are in Estonian, so you may want to use a translator**